Luis0lo/diary/README.md

 # Diary (Python - Django)
 Accountability is key.
 This repository's purpose is to track my day-to-day evolution

+## 08/03/2025
+- Mostly spent refactoring some functionality and improving some features.

 ## 23/02/2025
 - Start moving logic into class models to track better the existent functionality across the app.
 - Improve the scheduler calendar by giving the option to select the month and move forward and backward by month.